From an elaborate farmstay feast to a glass of organic natural wine, check out all the hottest trends in the Australian food and wine industry.

 There has been a real coming of age in Australia’s dining sector, where venues with a uniquely Australian vibe have begun to put excellent wine as their first priority, with food menus designed to complement the perfect drop, rather than the other way around.
 In these venues, tablecloths have been ripped from tabletops, the formalities of finer dining left on the coat rack and patrons encouraged to ‘choose their own adventure’ in surrounds that have all the swagger of a wine bar, but offer food to rival the nation’s finest restaurants, too.

 Fancy a tipple and a nibble in Sydney?
 Head to WYNO, Monopole, Continental Deli Bar and Bistro, Hubert, 10 William Street, Bibo Wine Bar or Johnny Fishbone.
-Melbourne wine bar wizards Marion, Town Mouse, Bar Liberty, Embla, Smalls and Arlechin strike a fine balance between dining and imbibing with all the energy and earnestness of conviviality.
+Melbourne wine bar wizards Marion, Bar Liberty, Embla, Smalls and Arlechin strike a fine balance between dining and imbibing with all the energy and earnestness of conviviality.
 South Australians have caught onto the quaffing and grazing craze at laidback venues such as Press Food and Wine, Udaberri, La Buvette, The Summertown Aristologis and Hogget Kitchen.
-Not to be outdone, Queensland (Enotecca 1889, Gerard’s Bar, La Lune and The Apo), Western Australia (Lalla Rookha Bar, New Normal and Petition), and Tasmania (Dier Makr and Fico Bistro & Vino) have their share of “snack and sip” purveyors, too.
+Not to be outdone, Queensland (Enotecca 1889, Gerard’s Bar, and La Lune), Western Australia (Lalla Rookha Bar, New Normal and Petition), and Tasmania (Dier Makr and Fico Bistro & Vino) have their share of “snack and sip” purveyors, too.

 Wine + design experiences